HassanAli381/HassanAli381/README.md

 - 👋 Hi, I’m Hassan Ali
-- 👀 I’m interested in Software Engineering and Competitve Programming
+- 👀 I’m interested in Software Engineering and Competitive Programming
 - 🌱 I’m Studying Computer Engineering Focusing on Computer Software
 - 💞️ I’m looking to have a Software Engineering Internship
 - 🌍 Some Information About me :